-In the warm, dry months of the year this is already an important consideration, but when it comes to wet, cold months it’s even more significant.
+In the warm, dry months of the year, stopping distance is already an important consideration, but when it comes to wet, cold months it’s even more significant.
 Did you know that your braking distances can double when driving in wet weather conditions?!
-In hindsight this may seem pretty obvious, since the road is much harder to grip when it’s covered in water, but what the vast majority of drivers don’t realise is that their braking distances are also affected by prevailing temperature, and tyre type.
+In hindsight this may seem pretty obvious, since the road is much harder to grip when it’s covered in water, but what the vast majority of drivers don’t realise is that their braking distances are also affected by prevailing temperature and tyre type.

-Unsurprisingly, most people typically think that all tyres look the same.
-In fact on closer inspection it’s clear that there are some visual differences between winter and summer tyres.
-And while if you look closely you’ll see that the treads on winter tyres feature a noticeably different pattern which offer more interlocking grip, the real difference in comparison to summer tyres lies in what you can’t see – the difference that really, really matters.
-Winter and summer tyres are made from completely different rubber compounds.
+Unsurprisingly, most people think that all tyres look the same.
+However, on closer inspection it’s clear that there are some visual differences between winter and summer tyres.
+And, while if you look closely you’ll see that the treads on winter tyres feature a noticeably different pattern which offer more interlocking grip, the real difference in comparison to summer tyres lies in what you can’t see: winter and summer tyres are made from completely different rubber compounds.

 How so?
 Winter tyres are much softer, and as a result this allows them to grip cold roads better than summer tyres.
 Winter tyres really come into their own when the temperature is around 7°C or lower.
-At this point their special compound – optimised specifically to perform at their optimum best in cold weather conditions – really perform noticeably better.
+At this point their special compound – optimised specifically to perform at their best in cold weather conditions – begins to pull its weight.

 Not necessarily.
 Not every all-season tyre is the same.
-They can make a lot of sense for some drivers, particularly if you live in a part of the country where winter is pretty mild, and are mainly driven in a urban town or city environment with relatively short mileage, but these conditions don't fit everyone's day to day motoring experience.
-If this form of driving isn’t you, all-season tyres aren't the right choice.
+While they can be useful for city-drivers, cars with low mileage, or in mild winters, these conditions don't fit everyone's day-to-day motoring experience.
+If this form of driving doesn't fit you, all-season tyres aren't the right choice.

-However, if this is you’re typical experience, an all-season tyre could be the right choice.
+However, if this is your typical experience, an all-season tyre could be the right choice.
 So which should you go for?
-Here, it’s quality that really counts.
 All-season tyres are – by definition – a compromise solution between the best qualities of summer (warm weather) and winter (cold weather) tyres.
 Finding the right balance is a real challenge for the tyre engineers and designers.
 Put simply, if you choose all-season tyres they need to perform:

-- better in cold weather than summer tyres; and
+- Better in cold weather than summer tyres

-- well on rolling resistance, to help keep your fuel bills down.
+- And well on rolling resistance, to help keep fuel bills down.

-Ultimately though, when it comes to the best possible performance and enhanced driver safety in cold and wet weather conditions, winter tyres will always be superior to all-season tyres.
-Period.
+Ultimately though, when it comes to the best performance and enhanced driver safety in cold and wet weather conditions, winter tyres will always be superior to all-season tyres.

 Speak to Kwik Fit about the benefits of winter tyres